PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-22 11:22:06
+Last updated: 2024-04-22 11:23:12
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark